azencot-group/SuperLinear/README.md

 </p>

-> Super Linear provides a **comprehensive foundation** for time series forecasting achieveing competitive performance against more complex models
-Under efficient architecture combine mixture of frequencies linears experts.
+> Super Linear provides a **comprehensive foundation** for time series forecasting achieveing competitive performance against more complex models with an efficient architecture combine mixture of frequencies linears experts.